krolow/cv/README.md

 ##Objective

-Work as full stack developer in a web development environment, to architecture and build software that matters.
+Work as full stack developer/backend in a web development environment, to architecture and build software that matters.

 Be able to create great architectures that solve the problems, having performance and well written software as the goal.